arialdomartini/arialdomartini.github.io/_posts/2020-12-08-explicit-implementation.md

 > This so greatly reduces implementation dependencies between subsystems that it leads to the following principle of reusable object-oriented design:
 > * Program to an interface, not an implementation.
 > Don’t declare variables to be instances of particular concrete classes.
 Instead, commit only to an interface defined by an abstract class

-[Design Pattern, Elements of Reusable Object-Oriented Software- Addison-Wesley Professional][gof]
+[Design Pattern: Elements of Reusable Object-Oriented Software][gof]

 I can't think of a single case in which an instance, passed down to a method or to a class constructor, in terms of an interface should be cast down to the concrete type.
 In other words, I don't see the reason to have Implicit Implementation on dependencies and parameters.